Dale Warland Singers

 The archival and other materials of the Dale Warland Singers were given to the University of Cincinnati Libraries and the College-Conservatory of Music in 2004.
 The materials were divided into four separate collections.
 The collection names and contact information for accessing the materials are given below.

-Dale Warland Singers Score Library (browse the contents of this collection)
+Dale Warland Singers Performance Score Library (borrowing information and to browse the contents of this collection)

 Contact Kevin Grace, Head, Archives and Rare Books Library (513 556-1953)